Frank William Wills: Family connections

 His grandfather was Henry Overton Wills I, who went from co-owning a small tobacco shop in 1786 on Castle Street in Bristol, to owning a succession of tobacco companies.
 H.O.
-Wills died in 1826 and was succeeded by his sons William Day Wills (Frank Will's uncle) and Henry Overton Wills II (Franks's father).
+Wills died in 1826 and was succeeded by his sons William Day Wills (Frank Wills's uncle) and Henry Overton Wills II (Franks's father).
 They went on in 1830 to found W.D. & H.O.
 Wills, which grew to become the largest tobacco company in Britain.
 They were followed by Frank's cousin Sir William Henry Wills (Lord Winterstoke), who became the first chairman in 1901 of the newly created Imperial Tobacco Company, which made him essentially the head of the British tobacco industry.

 Frank Wills also had two half-brothers of note, Sir Edward Payson Wills and Sir Frederick Wills, who both became baronets, and like Frank served as presidents of the Anchor Society; Sir Frederick also served as a member of parliament.
 Another half-brother was Henry Overton Wills III, who became first Chancellor of the University of Bristol.
 He was also uncle of Gilbert Wills, 1st Baron Dulverton, Sir Ernest Wills, 3rd Baronet of Hazelwood, and Sir George Alfred Wills, Baronet of Blagdon.

 In 1874 Frank married Sarah Rebecca Dobell, a daughter of Henry William Dobell of Sherard House, Eltham (who was Comptroller General) and Mary Charlotte Seth-Smith, whose father Seth Smith built large portions of Mayfair and Belgravia in the early 19th century.